blimpan/DD2480-SWEF/CodeDocumentation.md

 The project consists of two primary Java files:

 1. **LaunchInterceptor.java**: This file contains the implementation of the `LaunchInterceptor` class.
-2. **LaunchInterceptorTEST.java**: This file includes unit tests for the methods defined in the `LaunchInterceptor` class.
+2. **LaunchInterceptorTest.java**: This file includes unit tests for the methods defined in the `LaunchInterceptor` class.

 ## LaunchInterceptor.java